 - Fenlands Outdoor Meadow Rink, located next to Fenlands Recreation Centre, is open from 8 am to 8 pm daily.

-- Banff’s Christmas Lighting Trail is on until January 1, 2022.
-Tickets (free) and proof of vaccination are required.
+- Banff’s Christmas Lighting Trail is on until December 31, 2022.
+Tickets (free) are required.

-- Banff’s Hot Chocolate Trail features seasonal hot chocolates at participating venues until January 1, 2022.
+- Banff’s Hot Chocolate Trail features seasonal hot chocolates at participating venues from November 19, 2022 – January 1, 2023.

-- Nightrise at the Banff Gondola is an evening experience that runs until March 12, 2022.
+- Nightrise at the Banff Gondola is a cool evening experience that runs December 2, 2022 until March 31, 2023.

 - Parking fees are in effect in the town of Banff but Caribou Lodge offers guests complimentary Roam bus passes, and Mount Norquay offers free return shuttle service.